NVIDIA/NeMo/docs/source/features/parallelisms.rst

 Implementation
 ~~~~~~~~~~~~~~

-NeMo's implementation of Sequence Parallelism utilizes functionality from Megatron-core.
+NeMo's implementation of Sequence Parallelism utilizes functionality from Megatron Core.
 For an in-depth look at how Sequence Parallelism is integrated into the Megatron Core architecture, you can examine the source code here: `Megatron-LM Sequence Parallel Source Code <https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/tensor_parallel/layers.py>`_.

 Context Parallelism
 ^^^^^^^^^^^^^^^^^^^